SEC Weekly Video Feature: Shelley Smith

 In addition to her experience as a coach, Smith brings experience from the semi-professional level.
 From 1996-2000, Smith played for the Boston Renegades in the W-1 League.
 Smith was captain in 2000 as she led Boston to the semifinals in the W-1 Championship.
 The Renegades reached the finals in 1998.
 Smith also had the opportunity to play overseas in 1994 as a member of the Sheffield United Women's Football Club in England.

 Smith, a 1993 graduate of the University of Vermont with a degree in nutritional science, received her teacher's certificate from the same institution in 1995.
 Smith started all four years for the Catamounts.
 Her primary positions were center midfielder and central defender.
 She was a regional All-American in both 1992 and `93 in addition to being named First Team All-North Atlantic Conference each year from 1991-93.
 During her freshman year, the squad won the ECAC Tournament.
 Vermont was one of the first programs to offer women's soccer as a varsity sport and it competed on a national level.
 Smith was named to Vermont's Athletic Hall of Fame in the summer of 2004.

 Smith worked as an assistant coach at Dartmouth College from 1995-97.
 The Big Green made the NCAA Tournament in her second season with the program.

-Smith is married to USC associate head coach Jamie Smith, a 1994 graduate of Providence College.
+Smith is married to South Carolina associate head coach Jamie Smith, a 1994 graduate of Providence College.
 They are the proud parents of two sons, Braden James, born on Nov.
 25, 2003 and Evan Addison born on Jan.
 6, 2006.
 The family resides in Columbia, S.C.

 Smith has her USSF B license and the NCAA Advanced National Diploma.
 She is currently a member of the USYSA Regional Olympic Development Staff.